 Scott Lane, Ph.D., specializes in substance use disorders, antisocial personality disorders, psychopharmacology, aggression, decision making, impulsivity and working memory.

-Perry's research interests include the developing, implementing and evaluating health promotion programs for children and adolescents.
-In particular, smoking and alcohol use prevention, healthy eating and physical activity; school-based, peer, family, and community programs.
-Dr. Perry was one of the lead investigators of the original CATCH main trial and can discuss the development of successful childhood obesity prevention programs.
+Cheryl Perry, Ph.D., can speak about developing, implementing and evaluating health promotion programs for children and adolescents.
+In particular, her research interests include smoking and alcohol use prevention, healthy eating and physical activity; school-based, peer, family, and community programs.
+Perry was one of the lead investigators of the original CATCH main trial and can discuss the development of successful childhood obesity prevention programs.
 Perry served as the senior scientific editor and lead author of the report of the Surgeon General’s 2012 Tobacco Report.

 Previous Interview: http://go.uth.edu/a5ugbwtk